UKHomeOffice/return-of-documents/apps/report-documents-not-received/views/content/documents-not-received.md

 Do not use this service if you asked for your documents back less than 10 working days ago.

-The return of your documents may take longer than 10 days if :
+The return of your documents may take longer than 10 days if:
 - you request documents less than 10 working days after the application was submitted

 - we cannot identify your application from the information you provided